 Avocado

-Avocados are a powerhouse in the nutrition department and are jam-packed with a slew of good-for-you nutrients.
-One shining star of avocado is the fiber content that this fruit contains.
-Fiber intake has been linked to supporting weight loss goals, so enjoying avocados in conjunction with an overall healthy diet can be a positive step in your weight loss journey.
+Avocados are a powerhouse in the nutrition department, jam-packed with a slew of good-for-you nutrients like potassium, folate, and vitamins A, C, E, K, and B vitamins.
+Particularly rich in fiber, a nutrient known to support weight loss by regulating blood sugar and increasing satiety, enjoying avocados in conjunction with an overall healthy diet can be a positive step in your weight loss journey.

 How to enjoy avocado: